ovh/docs/pages/web/hosting/ftp_cyberduck_user_guide_on_mac/guide.en-ie.md

 ## Re-open the website
 You have the option to re-open your website by running a custom command.

-In most cases, you will run this command after OVH has shut down your website as a security precaution following a hack.
+In most cases, you will run this command after OVHcloud has shut down your website as a security precaution following a hack.

 To use this command: